thisiserico/preferences/code-semantics/types/README.md

 On the other hand, there's no doubts that we're getting the mug for free 💸

 At this point, your possibilities are almost endless to represent your domain.
-For instance, imagine having a global `var FullPrice Discount = Discount{asPercentage: 100}` 🤷‍♂️
-You get the idea.
+For instance, imagine having a global `var FullPrice Discount = DiscountAsPercentage(100)` 🤷‍♂️ You get the idea.
 And although possibilities are endless, the limit on this needs to be agreed upon.
 Does everything needs to be a type or only more complex concepts?
 It depends.
 Do we value consistency across the codebase around this or we better evaluate each occurrence individually?
 It depends.